caktus/talks/open-data-day/openrural/openblock.rst

 * Thanks to Scott Barnwell and Dave Michelson.
 Scott found me through a blog post I had written about OpenBlock
 * After some conversatoins, we decided that Dave and I should team up for this workshop
 * We think it's a cool project and would like to raise awarness of it
-* I'm glad to be apart of Open Data Day and hope everyone here is excited to see what we've done with data and what you can do with OpenBlock
+* I'm glad to be apart of Open Data Day and hope everyone here is excited to see what we've done with open data and what you can do with OpenBlock

 ----